johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-05-04-ms-teams-direct-message-api/index.md

 ## What are we trying to do?

 Teams is a great way to keep people informed of what's going on.
 But sometimes you want to send a message to a specific person.
 You can @mention them in a channel, but that's not the same as a direct message.
 And you can send them an email, but that's not the same as a direct message either.
-What we want is a way to send a direct message to a user in Teams.
+What we want is a way to send a direct message to a user in Teams, via an API.
+Because we want to automate.
 Tragically, sending DMs in Teams via an API is not supported at the time of writing (or if it is - please let us know!)

 All is not lost.